afnom/missing-semester/_2024/shell-intermediate.md

 # Package managers

-The primary method of installing packages for linux is usually using a package manager from the command line.
-There is some variation of package manager based on linux distribution, but most use one of the following: `apt` (Debian-based), `pacman` (Arch-based), `dnf` (RedHat-based), or `zypper` (SUSE-based).
+The primary method of installing applications on Linux systems is by using a package manager.
+Each Linux distribution has its own package manager, but most use one of the following: `apt` (Debian-based), `pacman` (Arch-based), `dnf` (RedHat-based), or `zypper` (SUSE-based).
 For simplicity's sake, we'll be demonstrating how to use `apt`, as it is the most popular package manager, and the principles should carry on to the other package managers through different command names.

 Since package managers edit package files system-wide, root privileges are needed to install, delete, and update package repositories, so most commands will be prefixed by `sudo`.